A Personal Note:

 You have a poor immune system

 Your microbiome health has a strong influence on the quality of your immune system.
-Frequent respiratory issues, infections, and gastrointestinal problems may be a sign of a compromised gut flora.
+Frequent respiratory issues, infections, and gastrointestinal problems may be a sign of compromised gut flora.

 You are experiencing inflammatory health conditions

 Inflammation in your body and inflammatory diseases are associated with dysbiosis, an unhealthy balance in your gut.
 Inflammation can lead to a range of health conditions, including IBD, allergies, depression, heart disease, Alzheimer’s, and more.